Sneak preview: Healthy, chocolatey, baked oatmeal breakfast brownies that are easy and delicious!

 - Add mixture to pan and spread evenly

-- Cover and cook 15 minutes
+- Cover with parchment paper (or foil) and cook 15 minutes

 - After 15 minutes, uncover and continue cooking an additional 15